ibm-cloud-docs/containers/cs_cluster_update.md

    ```
    {: pre}

 3. List available zones and decide where you want to provision the worker nodes in your worker pool.
 To view the zone where your stand-alone worker nodes are provisioned, run `ibmcloud ks cluster get --cluster <cluster_name_or_ID>`.
-If you want to spread your worker nodes across multiple zones, choose a [multizone-capable zone](/docs/containers?topic=containers-regions-and-zones#zones).
+If you want to spread your worker nodes across multiple zones, choose a [classic](/docs/containers?topic=containers-regions-and-zones#zones-mz) or [VPC](/docs/containers?topic=containers-regions-and-zones#zones-vpc) multizone.
    ```
    ibmcloud ks zone ls
    ```